 Would you like to have a couple of weed plants in your garden but simply have no idea how and where to start?
 Then this is your chance to start growing a cannabis plant.
 We will help get you going in this blog.
 Follow these 8 steps and you will know what to expect as a novice grower.

-And let’s be honest: growing a couple of weed plants is really nowhere near as difficult as you might think.
+Let’s be honest: growing a couple of weed plants is really nowhere near as difficult as you might think.
 Experienced growers probably think differently but everyone started off on this basis.
 Nonetheless, it’s always the case for growing weed: easy to start off - challenging to be really good at it.
 In this step-by-step plan we concentrate on cannabis in the garden.
 It doesn’t get easier than this!

 1. Take the Cultivation Period into Account